 This option specifies the length of a period of hard disk drive inactivity.
-When this length of time expires, the computer enters power-conserving state specified in the Hard Disk Power Down Mode option (see the previous page).
+When this length of time expires, the computer enters power-conserving state specified in the Hard Disk Power Down Mode option (see above).
 The settings are Disabled, and from 1 to 15 minutes, in one minute intervals.